Chart Color Schemes

 Canterbury has seen below average employment performance when compared to national benchmarks

-In comparison to Greater Sydney's unemployment rate of 4.2%, Canterbury's is 0.1% higher, while workforce participation is similar at 70.0%.
-According to Census responses, 50.7% of residents work from home, though Covid-19 lockdown impacts should be considered.
-Dominant employment sectors include health care & social assistance, professional & technical services, and retail trade.
-The area has a particular specialization in accommodation & food services, with an employment share 1.5 times the regional level.
+Workforce participation was also on par with Greater Sydney at 70.2%.
+A high proportion of residents, 50.7%, worked from home based on Census responses, though Covid-19 lockdown impacts should be considered.
+The dominant employment sectors among residents include health care & social assistance, professional & technical, and retail trade.
+Canterbury has a particular specialization in accommodation & food services with an employment share of 1.5 times the regional level.

-Conversely, construction employs only 6.8% of local workers, below Greater Sydney's 8.6%.
-Employment opportunities locally may be limited as indicated by the count of Census working population versus resident population.
-Over the 12 months to September 2025, employment increased by 1.6%, while labour force grew by 2.4%, leading to a rise in unemployment rate of 0.7 percentage points.
-In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with an unemployment rate increase of 0.2 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment expansion by 6.6% over five years and 13.7% over ten years, with variations between industry sectors.
-Applying these projections to Canterbury's employment mix suggests local employment should increase by 6.9% over five years and 14.0% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.
+Conversely, construction employed only 6.8% of local workers compared to Greater Sydney's 8.6%.
+Over the 12 months to December 2025, employment increased by 1.6%, while labour force grew by 2.0%, leading to a rise in unemployment rate by 0.3 percentage points according to AreaSearch analysis of SALM and ABS data.
+In contrast, Greater Sydney experienced employment growth of 2.2% and labour force growth of 2.3%.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment expansion by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Canterbury's employment mix suggests local employment should increase by 6.9% over five years and 14.0% over ten years, though these are simple weighted extrapolations for illustrative purposes only and do not consider localized population projections.

 Frequently Asked Questions - Employment